aspnetzero/documents/docs/en/GraphQL.md

 ### GraphQL Playground Settings

 To be able to run the queries that requires authentication, you need to go to settings tab and change the `request.credentials` from `omit` to `include` .
-This is needed for cookie authentication especially for `MVC` project.
+This is needed for cookie authentication.

 On the other hand, Playground uses polling to update the schema and refreshes the schema every 2 seconds.
 You can also safely disable this option to not see flooding XHR requests on your browser's network tab.